-Referring to self-care discussion and resources throughout the course and on D2L, students will write a four-page paper to summarize and reflect and what they have learned about themselves and potential personal and professional impacts related to self care and collective care.
-Students are encouraged to include a self-care plan or proposal for wellness in professional practice.
+Assignment Description: Referring to topics discussed in class such as ethical use of self, notions of privilege, self-care, collective care, supervision as well as class discussions and resources D2L, students will submit a four-page paper or a 5-7 min video/ audio recording to summarize and reflect and what they have learned about themselves personally and professionally in this course.
+Students are encouraged to include a self-care plan or proposal for wellness in professional practice as well as a personal assessment of professional areas for growth and learning.
 Students are required to include at least four scholarly references.